hitchtest/hitch/docs/index.rst

 Hitch
 =====

-Hitch is a testing framework built upon python's unittest that helps you write functional and unit tests that are:
+Hitch is a testing framework to help you write functional tests that are:

 * Simple
 * Easy to read and maintain